Date Visited: October 26, 2019

 John is very particular about the way he does things and he stands by them.
 What I mean by that is, if you buy a bag of roasted coffee beans, he will not grind them for you.
 Everyone knows that they will not stay as fresh when they’re ground.
 He told me a story about how someone came in to buy beans and asked him to grind them before they left.
 He refused, saying he only has a one-cup grinder and the bag of beans would never fit in it at one time.
 The person left pissed off and wrote a one-star review online complaining “He won’t grind the beans because it’s a small specialty coffee shop and Caffe d’Bolla only sells whole beans.”
 Well, low and behold, two different customers came into his shop BECAUSE of that review and that he takes his coffee that seriously.
 Which in turn ended up being two positive reviews out of one negative one.

 John was a funny guy and I really enjoyed my time meeting him and exploring his shop.
 He gave me advice if I ever decide to open my own shop.
 His three rules were to never practice on customers, learn the ins and outs of the craft, and make mistakes.
 Trial and error can be the best thing.
-He thinks artisan craft coffee posers can hurt the coffee world worse than Starbucks because they are misrepresenting the total experience for customers.
+He thinks artisan craft coffee posers can hurt the coffee world worse than Starbucks because they are misrepresenting experience for customers.
 John strives to serve consistent above-average coffee all the time.

 Not For First Dates